mlosapio/apple_profiles/README.md

 Basically it should keep Bluetooth off, wifi off, off iCloud, a strong password to unlock the phone and strict "nuke" options should it fall into the wrong hands.

+Another important note, once you've designated this device as a "burner device" and visited DEF CON - toss the phone, sell it on eBay or wipe it.
+Just don't ever reconnect it back to a computer you care about.

 Best of luck!